This is one of a two-part series. You can also learn how to automate the deployment of FeathersJS apps to Heroku.

 ).

-You have completed an important step in this tutorial, but there are still some steps remaining.
+You have completed an important step in this tutorial, but there are still some remaining.
 Assume that your application has a security requirement that a user can delete only their own account.
 Trying to delete another user’s account should return a 403

 error response.
 The same should be true for trying to update or patch another user’s account.